-Getting Your Song on the Radio
+How to Get Your Song on the Radio

 When it comes to large commercial radio stations in major radio markets, getting on the playlist may be downright impossible for musicians outside of the major label system.
-That doesn't mean that SOME radio play is out of reach if you don't have a big budget and big movers and shakers behind your song.
-It does mean, however, that you need to understand a few things about the world of radio if you ever hope to turn the dial and hear your song coming out of the speakers.
-Some non-comm stations are hugely popular, and further, succeeding in the non-comm arena can lead commercial radio stations to take notice.
+That doesn't mean that some radio play is out of reach if you don't have a big budget, with big movers and shakers behind your song.

+You shouldn't feel as if getting plays (your music played on air) on this kind of radio is somehow "less" than getting played on a commercial station.
+Some non-comm stations are hugely popular, and furthermore, succeeding in the non-comm arena can lead commercial radio stations to take notice.

 After non-comm, independent artists often turn to small commercial radio stations.
-In this way, getting songs played on the radio is a bit like building blocks.
-You develop a foundation of plays on non-comm radio, which you use to build up to small commercial stations, which may, in turn, lead to play at medium stations and so on and so forth.
-However, it is important to note that there is more to the process of moving up the radio ladder than just getting plays at smaller stations.
+In this way, getting songs played on the radio is a bit like stacking blocks.
+You develop a foundation of plays on non-comm radio, which you use to build up to small commercial stations, which hopefully leads to airtime at medium stations.

-If you aren't touring, picking up more and bigger pieces of press and selling an increasing amount of music, then larger stations aren't going to play your song.
-Why?
-They judge your songs on their ability to increase their ratings by playing your music, not on the song quality itself.
+If you aren't touring, picking up more press and selling an increasing amount of music, then larger stations aren't going to want to play your song.
+Large stations judge your songs on their ability to increase their ratings by playing your music, not on the song quality itself.

-At this stage, you may also place ads in radio trade publication announcing the single and that you're going for adds—especially if you're going for plays in larger markets.
+At this stage, you may also place ads in radio trade publications announcing the single and that you're going for adds—especially if you're going for plays in larger markets.
 During the last week of the campaign, you'll do a final push for adds and then wait for the results to come in.

 The Bottom Line

-The bottom line?
-The best way to get your song on the radio is to approach the radio stations that are appropriate for your stage of career.
-If you're just trying to break into radio, focus on the non-comms and take it from there.
+The best way to get your song on the radio is to approach the radio stations that are appropriate for the stage your career is in.
+If you're just starting to break into radio, focus on the non-comms and take it from there.